wording

 What to write on an RSVP card

-If you are the guest and you are not sure how to fill out the RSVP card, the safest approach is:
+If you are the guest and you are not sure what to write on the RSVP card, the safest approach is:

 1. write your name clearly